 For pictures without flash, block the flash with tape, not your hand

-If you are going to cover the flash because you know you have a lot of light, don’t cover it with your hand.
-Cover it completely with something like tape.
-Otherwise your color will come out yellow because light has “leaked” through your hand.
+At some point you may realize it is advantageous to to cover the flash because you know you have a lot of light as is.
+If this happens, don’t cover the flash with your hand.
+Rather, cover it completely with something such as tape.
+Otherwise your color will come out with a yellow tint because light has “leaked” through your hand.

 Shoot both vertically and horizontally

-You can shoot both vertical and horizontal.
-Make sure that your flash is always on the top of your camera and that you aren’t shooting upside down.
+Remember that you can shoot both vertical and horizontal shots.
+Whichever angle you decide is best, make sure that your flash is always on the top of your camera so that you aren’t accidently shooting upside down.
 This is especially important if you are shooting horizontally.

 Take a “test” picture before you open the case

-Always make sure that you take a “test” picture before you open the film case.
-This way you know for sure that you are out of film and ready to open the case.
-Don’t just point and shoot anywhere.
+Always make sure that you take a “test” picture before you open the actual film case.
+This way you know for sure that you are out of film and ready to open the next case.
+But don’t just point and shoot anywhere.
 Prepare like you are going to take a real picture.
 If it’s empty, you’re okay.
 If it isn’t, you have another great photo to add to your collection!

 Mistakes to Avoid with an Instant Camera

 Of course you want to get the best possible photos with your camera.
-Knowing what not to do can be just as important as knowing how to use your camera.
-Make sure you avoid the following mistakes to ensure great quality pictures.
+This is understandable but knowing what not to do can be just as important as knowing how to use your camera.
+Make sure you avoid the following common mistakes to ensure the highest quality pictures.

 Don’t be afraid to waste film

-Most film runs at about a dollar per sheet, but don’t let that scare you from taking pictures.
+You should know that this using instant cameras for photography is certainly a fun hobby, but also an expensive one.
+If you accept the costs you’ll end up with better pictures.
+Most film runs at about a dollar per sheet so it can add up, but don’t let that scare you from taking pictures.
 You have to learn how to use the camera, so just get out and start shooting whether it is a still shot or action photo.
+Take my word for it: the experience will be worthwhile!

 Don’t open the back of the camera